Bone problems and myeloma

 The surgeon or radiologist injects a special cement into the vertebrae.
 This can strengthen the bone and relieve pain caused by a compression fracture.

-The surgeon or radiologist inserts a balloon, called an inflatable bone tamp, into the vertebrae and then slowly inflates it.
-This leaves a space, where bone cement is injected (like a vertebroplasty).
+The surgeon or radiologist inserts a balloon into the vertebrae and then slowly inflates it to create a space.
+The balloon is called an inflatable bone tamp.
+Bone cement is injected into the space, like a vertebroplasty.
 This improves the strength of the spine, which can relieve pain and help you move around more easily.

 These operations can only be done in specialist centres.
 Side effects are not common, but they can include infection or damage to the nerves in the spine.